darkawesome/blog/content/blog/Voronoi.md

 **Given the source of the data the ozone ppm seems smaller than what I thought it would be honestly.
-With the majoirty of the ozone present in a lower population density seems to be counter to what I would expect.**
+The majority of the ozone present in a lower population density seems to be counter to what would be expected.**

 ### Qu.
 3E.
 Ozone maps